pjaos/yview/README.md

 # ICONS
 Internet Connection Server for the yView network.
 This git repo provides the ICON server functionality.

 This server exposes a single SSH port (by default 2222).
-This allows any device offering a service over a TCP socket (E.G web/ssh/vnc server etc) to be securley connected to without passing through a cloud service provider.
+This allows any device offering a service over a TCP socket (E.G web/ssh/vnc server etc) to be securely connected to without passing through a cloud service provider.

 Before generating the docker image the ssh/authorized_keys may be changed to include public ssh keys.
-Public ssh keys can be added to this file for all ICONS gateway or yView Linux/Windows or Android connections.
+Public ssh keys can be added to this file for all ICONS gateway or yView Linux/Windows or Android ssh connections.

 ## Prerequisites
 Before this docker image can be used the following must be installed.